What Are Dust Mites?

 You can take action to reduce dust mites in your home.

 - Reduce humidity.
 Keep your home below 50 percent humidity.
-In humid areas, air conditioning and dehumidifiers can help.
+In humid areas, air conditioning and dehumidifiers can help to draw moisture out of the air.

 - Replace carpets.
-Carpeting should be removed from the home, especially if occupants are allergic to dust mites.
-If you must keep the carpet, use a vacuum cleaner with a HEPA (High-Efficiency Particulate Air) filter.
+Carpeting should be replaced by hard-surfaced flooring, especially if occupants are allergic to dust mites.
+If you must keep the carpet, use a vacuum cleaner with a HEPA (High-Efficiency Particulate Air) filter weekly.
 Damp clean floors often, focusing on catching dirt and dust without wet mopping.

 People with allergies to dust mites or with asthma triggered by dust mite allergies need to reduce dust mites in their home.